jmakofsk/JacobPortfolio/final-project-part-two.md

 - Adding president names to the X-Axis
 - Cleaning up the X-Axis so it is less overwhelming
 - Picking consistent colors (red for the presidential approval rating, orange for gas, green for food)
-- Add a graph comparing the presidential approval rating to the GDP
+- Adding a graph comparing the presidential approval rating to the GDP
+- Finding a way to communicate the meaning of CPI / Consumer Price Index more cleanly
+- Improving the titles of the charts
-- Consider finding a way to visualize significant events such as the 2008 financial crisis and the COVID-19 pandemic
+- Consider finding a way to visualize significant events such as the 2008 financial crisis and the COVID-19 pandemic (maybe annotations?)

 ## References
 “Consumer Price Index for All Urban Consumers: Food at Home in U.S. City Average.”
 FRED, 11 Mar.
 2026, fred.stlouisfed.org/series/CUSR0000SAF11.